funnywayrush84/notes/README.md

 # 2023-11-20
 - "Today's programming wisdom is to focus on writing clean, readable, and maintainable code.
 It's not just about making it work, but also about ensuring that others can easily understand and modify it in the future.
 Invest time in planning, documenting, and testing your code, and use best practices such as meaningful variable names, comments, and modular design.
 Remember, code is read more often than it is written, so make it a pleasure to read."

+# 2023-11-21
+- "Today's programming wisdom is to focus on writing clean, maintainable code.
+This means using clear and descriptive variable names, writing modular and reusable functions, commenting your code thoroughly, and following consistent formatting conventions.
+By prioritizing readability and organization in your code, you'll make it easier for others (and your future self) to understand and work with, leading to fewer bugs, faster development, and a more collaborative programming environment."